 Book Funnel–very affordable system that supports indie authors to gets their books into customers’ hands.
 It’s neat because it of delivers your ebooks to a multitude of reading platforms.
 Full tech support for buyers, who are not then coming to the author with emails.

 E-Book Market Analytics-– It’s not enough to get your e-book published.
 We then have to educate ourselves on the key words we use to get the books into readers’ hands.
 The learning never stops!
 But if it helps sell books, well. . .
+I take their free stuff.

 The Creative Penn Podcasts--Another amazing site full of free resources for indie writers.
 I've signed up for her Joanna's newsletter.
 Suspect it will take me a year to work through the riches here!

 Nick Stephenson--Your first 10,000 readers.
 Establishing an email list is crucial for our success as indie authors.
 But where on earth does one start?
+Once I've worked my way through Dawson's SPF 101 course, I may one from Stephenson.

 Guiding indie authors through email sequencing with author Stephanie J Pajonas, an interview.
 A little different than Mark Dawson's approach, but nice.
+Be aware that while her sequencing is great, the remarks on pricing at Mailchimp are out of date.
+So much is free now.

 IngramSpark–“Everything you need to know to self-publish.”
 This is a real, we’ll do it for you, just fork over the money kind of site.
 But interesting,